 24 Mar, 16:02··

-Orthodox and Western Churches Don't Celebrate Easter Together.
+Orthodox and Western churches don’t celebrate Easter together.

 FAZ

 Orthodox Christians celebrate Easter on April 12th.
-This is later than the Easter celebrations of Western churches.
-The article explains why the dates are different.
+This date is later than the Easter celebrations of Western churches.
+The difference is because of the calendars used by the churches.

 Summarized from the sources above.
 Read the originals for the full story.